US deepens sanctions on smuggling network for Yemen Houthis

 The Houthis seized control of Yemen's capital, Sanaa, and much of the rest of the north of Yemen in 2014.
 A Saudi-led military coalition entered the war the next year in a so-far unsuccessful fight against the rebels.

 The Houthis have resisted Biden administration attempts to get them into peace talks and have escalated sporadic air attacks into Saudi Arabia and the UAE instead.
-U.S. forces in the UAE have fired back with Patriot missile batteries to help repel air attacks.
+U.S. forces in the UAE have fired back with Patriot missile batteries.

-Saudi Arabia, the United Arab Emirates and some in the U.S. argue that reinstating the designation could deter the Houthis, and possibly push them toward talks to end the war.
+Saudi Arabia, the United Arab Emirates and some Americans and Yemenis argue that reinstating the designation could deter the Houthis, and possibly push them toward talks to end the war.

 Humanitarian agencies and some Democrats in Congress say the opposite.
 They contend that the financial measures that come with such a designation risk pushing many Yemenis into famine.